Upgrade Readiness requirements

 Windows 7 and Windows 8.1

 To perform an in-place upgrade, user computers must be running the latest version of either Windows 7 SP1 or Windows 8.1.
-After you enable Windows telemetry, Upgrade Readiness performs a full inventory of computers so that you can see which version of Windows is installed on each computer.
+After you enable Windows diagnostic data, Upgrade Readiness performs a full inventory of computers so that you can see which version of Windows is installed on each computer.

-The compatibility update KB that sends telemetry data from user computers to Microsoft data centers works with Windows 7 SP1 and Windows 8.1 only.
+The compatibility update that sends diagnostic data from user computers to Microsoft data centers works with Windows 7 SP1 and Windows 8.1 only.
 Upgrade Readiness cannot evaluate Windows XP or Windows Vista for upgrade eligibility.

 If you need to update user computers to Windows 7 SP1 or Windows 8.1, use Windows Update or download and deploy the applicable package from the Microsoft Download Center.

 Note: Upgrade Readiness is designed to best support in-place upgrades.
 In-place upgrades do not support migrations from BIOS to UEFI or from 32-bit to 64-bit architecture.
 If you need to migrate computers in these scenarios, use the wipe-and-reload method.
 Upgrade Readiness insights are still valuable in this scenario, however, you can ignore in-place upgrade specific guidance.